dmpop/pinpinpin/README.md

 - Use **+** and **-** buttons or the mouse to zoom in and out.
 - Use **My current position** button to see you current location on the map.

-The [Linux Photography](https://gumroad.com/l/linux-photography) book provides detailed instructions on installing and using Otto.
+The [Linux Photography](https://gumroad.com/l/linux-photography) book provides detailed instructions on installing and using PinPinPin.
 Get your copy at [Google Play Store](https://play.google.com/store/books/details/Dmitri_Popov_Linux_Photography?id=cO70CwAAQBAJ) or [Gumroad](https://gumroad.com/l/linux-photography).

 <img src="https://tokyoma.de/bookcovers/linux-photography.jpg" title="Linux Photography book" width="200"/>